 In a traditional Japanese office, some employees follow an “etiquette” rule where they “can't leave” before the boss, even if their work has already been completed.

 One of the main factors for the Japanese to work too much is money.
-Some end up striving for the good of the family, but end up forgetting to spend time with them.
-Some tend to postpone vacations to work, others work so hard that they end up dying from overwork.
+Some end up striving for the good of the family, but end up forgetting to spend time with her.
+Some tend to put off their vacations to work, others work so hard that they end up dying from overwork.

 And we also have many Japanese who don't like to work and look for other ways, some don't even leave the house.
 The average salary in Japan is usually not very different, so Japanese people have more freedom of choice.
 So just because some Japanese people work more than 12 hours a day, we can't generalize.